BRCA-Related Cancer: Risk Assessment, Genetic Counseling, and Genetic Testing

 Workgroups: Cancer Workgroup

-The U.S. Preventive Services Task Force (USPSTF) recommends that primary care providers conduct a risk assessment for women who are at an increased risk of having mutations in specific genes that are associated with increased cancer risk.
-Specifically, USPSTF recommends that providers assess women for mutation in the BRCA1 and BRCA2 genes if they meet at least 1 of these criteria:
+The U.S. Preventive Services Task Force (USPSTF) recommends that primary care clinicians conduct a risk assessment for women who are at increased risk of having mutations in specific genes that are associated with increased cancer risk.
+Specifically, USPSTF recommends assessing women for mutation in the BRCA1 and BRCA2 genes if they meet at least 1 of these criteria:

-• Have had breast, ovarian, or peritoneal cancer
+• Have had breast, ovarian, tubal, or peritoneal cancer

-• Have a family history of breast, ovarian, or peritoneal cancer
+• Have a family history of breast, ovarian, tubal, or peritoneal cancer

-• Are part of a population that’s associated with increased risk for BRCA mutation
+• Have ancestry that is associated with increased risk for BRCA mutation

 Read more about this resource